Thursday, June 30, 2016

 Balade Nautique a Étretat

 Saturday morning I was feeling adventurous.
-I took the 8 am bus to the fishing town of Fecamp.
+I took the 8 am bus to a fishing town, Fecamp.
 A short ride and a long walk to the beautiful boat basin for a 2-hour BOAT RIDE around the cliffs (les Falaises) offered by BALADE NAUTIQUE A ETRETAT (29.50€).You must reserve ahead btw.

 Beautiful weather too